cmhello/wpkj-alipay-gateway-for-fluentcart/readme.txt

 = Does it work on mobile devices? =

 Yes!
-The plugin automatically detects mobile devices and uses Alipay's mobile WAP payment interface for the best mobile experience.
+The plugin automatically detects mobile devices and uses Alipay's mobile WAP payment interface for mobile experience.

 = What about Face-to-Face payments? =